 The Commissioner allows the use the round-robin format for three, four or five team tournaments.
 The Commissioner strongly recommends the use of the round robin format in five team tournaments, especially where more than one team will advance to the next level of play.
-The three-team double elimination bracket is really a round-robin format.
-The only difference between the brackets in the book and the round-robin format is that the bye is determined by a draw and the bye is determined by the tie-breaker rules in the round robin format.
-All tournaments should indicate whether it is a double elimination format or a round-robin format.
+The three-team double elimination bracket is really a round-robin fonnat.
+The only difference between the brackets in the book and the round-robin format is that the bye is determined by the tic-breaker rules in the round robin fonnat.
+All tournaments should indicate whether it is a double elimination format or a round-robin fonnat.

 Four Team Round Robin - (Single Round)

 Visitor - Home

-Day 1 Game 1 Team A vs Team B
+Team A vs TeamB Team C vs TeamD

-Day 1 Game 2 Team C vs Team D

-Day 2 Game 3 Team D vs Team A

-Day 2 Game 4 Team B vs Team C
+Day 2 Game3 Day2 Game4 TeamDvsTeamA Team BvsTeam C

-Day 3 Game 5 Team A vs Team C

-Day 3 Game 6 Team B vs Team D
+Day 3 Game 5 Day 3 Game 6 Team A vs TeamC Team B vs TeamD

-Day 4 Game 7 Note l

-Day 4 Game 8 Note 1
+Day4Game7 Day4Game8 Note I Note 1